NateIsern/omail/README.md

-# omail
-A repository for a custom email service using Next.js and Supabase
+This repository is empty.
+Any task executed on it should be considered a new capability and needs to be created.